gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters and group keying material, and, if they differ from the current ones, uses them to set up the new Group OSCORE Security Context as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

-## Retrieval of Group Keying Material and Sender ID ## {#ssec-updated-and-individual-key}
+## Retrieval of Group Keying Material and OSCORE Sender ID ## {#ssec-updated-and-individual-key}

-If the group member wants to retrieve the latest group keying material as well as the Sender ID that it has in the OSCORE group, it sends a Key Distribution Request to the Group Manager.
+If the group member wants to retrieve the latest group keying material as well as the OSCORE Sender ID that it has in the OSCORE group, it sends a Key Distribution Request to the Group Manager.

 In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.